 Paul, in the New Testament, gives us several important principles and addresses the issue of how husbands and wives should treat each other in chapter 7 of 1Corinthians.
 He endorses peace and rejects any kind of spousal mistreatment or abuse.

 And if a woman has an unbelieving husband, and he consents to dwell with her, let her not divorce him . . .
 But if the unbelieving husband or wife separates (or you must separate from them due to such things as spousal abuse), let him or her separate.
 The believing brother or sister is not held in bondage in such cases; for God has called us to peace (1Corinthians 7:13, 15 - 16).

 For it is obligatory that as God's steward an overseer be . . . not quick-tempered, not given to wine, not a bully . . .
 But hospitable, a lover of good . . . self-controlled (Titus 1:7 - 8).

 No one should ever stay in a situation where spousal abuse, either physically, verbally or otherwise, is present.
 If the offending mate was a Bible believer at one time, they have become an unbeliever because of their behavior.

-No one should ever stay in an abusive situation.
-If the offending spouse was a believer at one time, they have BECOME an unbeliever because of their behavior.
-If the offender is not willing to seek counseling and make a sincere, concerted effort to change their habits and the situation at home, the offended spouse should not remain in this type of environment where abuse exists.
-Prayer about the situation and separation from the person is certainly warranted.
+If the person who is an abuser is not willing to seek counseling and make a sincere, concerted effort to stop their behavior then the offended spouse should not remain in this type of environment.
+Prayer about the situation and separation from the spouse, with the possibility of divorce, is certainly warranted.